open-ephys/onix-docs/source/Hardware Guide/Datasheets/ds90ub9x-raw.rst

 `DS90UB9x <https://www.ti.com/product/DS90UB934-Q1>`__ SERDES pairs.
 This
 device is useful for acquiring data from instruments that use `DS90UB9x3
 <https://www.ti.com/product/DS90UB933-Q1>`__ serializers, which are physically
-compatible with ONIX host hardware, but do not implement :ref:`ONIX Serization protocol <serialization>`.
+compatible with ONIX Controller hardware, but do not implement :ref:`ONIX Serization protocol <serialization>`.
 For example, third party devices such as `UCLA Miniscope <http://miniscope.org/index.php/Main_Page>`__ and its derivatives.